Islam – Violent Ideology

 Osama bin Laden – Not a liberal Muslim

-We see the confusion at work in many ways, such as when Islam is declared a religion of peace, and literal examples from the texts are offered as evidence.
+We see the confusion at work in many ways, as when Islam is declared a religion of peace, and literal examples from the texts are offered as evidence.
 The Muslim proffering this or that passage as evidence neglects to tell you about the violent passages that are in the same vicinity in the texts.

 Many will disengage if you press further.
 You’ll be banned or blocked or they’ll simply stop responding, after their parting shot about how pathetic and ignorant and evil you are and how they feel sorry for you.
-This is such a common occurrence you’d think it was a Quranic instruction for dealing with the overly inquisitive.
+This is such a common occurrence you’d think it was a Quranic instruction for gaslighting the overly inquisitive.

 Questions I’ve yet to get a reasonable answer to